Penobscot Indian Nation Healing to Wellness Court

 Individuals who wish to become participants in Healing to Wellness Court must meet the following eligibility critera:

-- Must be an enrolled member of the Penobscot Nation;
+- Must be an enrolled member of a Federally Recognized Tribe;

 - Must be non-violent without signs of abuse towards others, as well as lack of violent felonies such as aggravated assult, or armed robbery;

 - Willing and able to consent to enter Wellness Court;

 - Clinically assesed as a substance abuser and/or diagnosed with potential co-occurring mental health issues;

 - Be physically, emotionally, and mentally capable of participating in Wellness Court activities and programs.